Training & Research Assistant

 Rafeal Brown is a Training and Research Assistant at MILPA and is working on the Restoring Promise initiative.
 He was born in Dillon, South Carolina, and raised between the counties of Dillon and Bennettsville.
 At the age of 16, he was charged and sentenced to serve life in prison.
 After Serving nearly 27 years of that sentence, Rafeal has committed his time towards advocating for systemic change.
 Mr. Brown brings a comprehensive and unique perspective based on his direct experience while inside the system and has worked extensively with young adults in the leadership “unit” programs that he helped create, lead, and support.
 He is the third child of six siblings.

-Airam Coronado is a mother and advocate who works as the Program and Leadership Assistant at MILPA.
+Airam Coronado is a mother and advocate who works as the Program Coordinator at MILPA.
 In this role, she facilitates cultural healing groups for young women of color to engage in practices of decolonization.
 As someone who navigated both the juvenile justice system and the foster care system, Airam is a community leader who brings her lived experience, storytelling, and cultural humility as her expertise.
 While she focuses on ending mass incarceration, dismantling the school-to-prison pipeline, and building community people power, she draws her motivation from her son Aztlan, her incarcerated family members, and the countless youth who inspire her everyday.

 Robert Daniels, Jr is the Program & Leadership Assistant at MILPA.
 Robert currently attends California State University, Monterey Bay, and is pursuing a B.A. in Accounting.
 He was raised in Seaside, California by his paternal grandparents, one of which is an African-American Vietnam war veteran and a post World War Two German immigrant, until the age of 12.
 Thereafter, the state of California reared him into adulthood.
 His mother is from Salinas, while his father was born in Germany, due to his grandfather’s military background.
 He enjoys legal work and number concepts, even though he is an environmentalist at heart.
 His free time is mainly encompassed in gardening and sustainable agriculture; he recently focused on local efforts to bring forth a community garden and revitalization project at Havana-Soliz Park